 CONCERTO FOR TIMPANI

-– Versions with String Orchestra, Wind Ensemble, Percussion Ensemble, or Piano reduction.
+– Versions with String Orchestra, Full Orchestra, Wind Ensemble, Percussion Ensemble, Brass Ensemble and Piano reduction.

 for 5 timpani

 A unique work that explores the lyrical potential of the Timpani, the soloist plays singing melodies rather than drum patterns.
 A challenging solo part that audiences love it.